navivokaj/navivokaj.github.io-version1/_posts/2018-01-15-ready-integrate-fire-part1.md

 ## A first look at integrate-and-fire models

 The integrate-and-fire model was first proposed by the French neuroscientist Louis Lapicque in 1907.
-It is probably one of the simplest and commonly used mathematical models describing the basic electrical properties of a single neuron.
+It is probably one of the simplest and most commonly used mathematical models describing the basic electrical properties of a single neuron.
 (We’ll deal with the ‘leaky’ term later.)
 These properties are as follows:

 [1] A neuron will typically fire an action potential when its membrane potential reaches a critical threshold, which is about -55 to -50 millivolts [mV].